In bid to survive and restart, Malaysia's AirAsia X proposes major restructuring plan

 The group, hard hit by the coronavirus pandemic as closed borders kept most of its planes grounded for months, also proposed reducing its issued share capital by 90% and consolidating every 10 existing ordinary shares into one share.

-It has appointed board member Lee Kian Onn, a chartered accountant and former banker, as deputy chairman to lead the restructuring.
+It has appointed board member Lim Kian Onn, a chartered accountant and former banker, as deputy chairman to lead the restructuring.

 AAX’s restructuring plan comes despite efforts taken to control costs, including grounding all scheduled flights, salary cuts and retrenchment across the group.